-SEPV2, LLC/Solar Electric Solutions, LLC ("SEPV2"/"Developer") proposes to construct and operate a two (2) Megawatt (MWac) photovoltaic (PV) solar energy generation facility on a 20-acre parcel located on the southwest corner of Lear Avenue and Cove View Road in Twentynine Palms, unincorporated San Bernardino County (County).
-The project also proposes a major variance to the additional paving requirement, as the developer contends that the existing 26'-wide paved roadway is sufficient to provide access to the site for this type of land use.
+SEPV8, LLC/Solar Electric Solutions, LLC ("SEPV8"/"Developer") proposes to construct and operate a 12-Megawatt (MWac) photovoltaic (PV) solar energy generation facility ("Project") on approximately 90 of the 100-acre parcel located west of Lear Avenue and south of Mesa Drive in Twentynine Palms, unincorporated San Bernardino County (County).
+The project also includes a Major Variance to remove the requirement for street improvements on Lear Avenue, and a Lot Line Adjustment.
 The project area is situated roughly in the North one-half of the Southeast one-quarter of the Northwest one-quarter of Section 16, Township 1 North, Range 8 East, S.B.B.& M. of the Sunfair, CA USGS 7.5-minute topographic quadrangle at approximately Lat/Long 34°10'27.15"N/116°09'10.00"W (See Figure 1: Vicinity Map).